Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 • Interactive and navigable documentation: Are the docs sufficiently interactive/easy to navigate?
 Are they engaging and information-rich?
 Are there interactive code snippets in the documentation that allow you to understand the code in action, maybe a sandbox environment to test in real time?

-Particle’s upcoming upgraded documentation will feature an interactive tool to play with code in different languages in real-time.
+Particle’s newly upgraded documentation features an interactive tool to generate code examples in different languages in real-time.

 • Engaging content and information richness: Can these docs guide you through the whole process?
 Do they include quick start guides?
 Are the guides engaging, with visual aids like diagrams explaining the flow of transactions, and possibly video tutorials for complex integrations?